Phi-3 Medium 128K vs Qwen3.5-397B-A17B

 On shared benchmark coverage, MMLU PRO has Phi-3 Medium 128K at 51.9 and Qwen3.5-397B-A17B at 87.8, with Qwen3.5-397B-A17B ahead by 35.9 points.
 The largest visible gap is 35.9 points on MMLU PRO, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

-Choose Phi-3 Medium 128K when provider fit and broader provider choice are central to the workload.
+Choose Phi-3 Medium 128K when provider fit are central to the workload.
 Choose Qwen3.5-397B-A17B when reasoning depth, larger context windows, and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ